-d) In March 2008, we entered into a Convertible Promissory Note Purchase Agreement with Cragmont Capital, LLC ("Cragmont") wherein Cragmont agreed to loan the Company an aggregate sum of \$250,000.
+- d) In March 2008, we entered into a Convertible Promissory Note Purchase Agreement with Cragmont Capital, LLC ("Cragmont") wherein Cragmont agreed to loan the Company an aggregate sum of \$250,000.
 A single loan was made for \$75,000.
 In January 2009 Cragmont contended the loan was for one year, maturing on February 28, 2009.
-The total amount owing pursuant to the agreement, was convertible at the option of the lender, at a strike price equal to \$0.015 per share.
+The total amount owing pursuant to the agreement, was convertible at the option of the lender, at a conversion rate equal to \$0.015 per share.
 Further, we agreed subject to certain conditions to issue 100 warrants with a strike price of \$0.03 expiring on December 31, 2010 for every dollar loaned by Cragmont.
 The warrant transaction was conditioned upon Cragmont purchasing the warrant at closing.
 No agreement was ever reached with Cragmont as to the purchase price for the warrants, and they were never purchased by Cragmont at the closing.
 During the year ended December 31, 2008, we terminated our relationship with Cragmont.
 On March 10, 2010, we issued payment in the amount of \$75,000 to Cragmont, representing the return of partial funding pursuant to our rescission of the March 1, 2008 agreement.
 On August 20, 2010, we entered into a full and final settlement agreement with Cragmont whereby agreeing to accept a request for conversion of the principal portion of the original note pursuant to the March 2008 agreement in addition to forgoing the return of the \$75,000 payment made by us in March 2010.
-In exchange, Cragmont has agreed to release all claims to 7,500,000 warrants previously in dispute.
+In exchange, Cragmont has agreed to release all claims to 7,500,000 warrants previously in dispute. - e) On June 20, 2007, we entered into a promissory note with Invacare for the principal amount of \$160,385, bearing interest at a rate of 9% per annum and maturing on June 10, 2010.
+Pursuant to the terms of the note, we are required to make monthly principal and interest payments of \$3,300.
+As of December 31, 2010, the remaining principal balance was \$78,745 and accrued interest totaled \$5,333.